Home > Facade > Sustainability Through Intelligent Façade

 a.
 Perforated façades

 Perforated walls, panels and screens have been used for centuries as a way to control the level of light entering a building or to offer privacy to the occupants.
-Though the functions of perforations have remained largely the same, but the materials and methods of manufacture have altered considerably with time.
+Though the functions of perforations have remained largely the same, the materials and methods of manufacture have altered considerably with time.

 b.
 Elemental façades